AKSHIT989/DownToMeet-MERN/README.md

 ### Features:
 1) Password hashing during register/login for security using npm package "bcrypt"
 2) Using tokens and verifying for protecting routes using npm package "jsonwebtoken"
-3) Creating event with proper validations
+3) Creating events with proper validations
-4) Storing images locally and using timestamp for unique identification of image using npm package "multer"
+4) Storing images on AWS S3 and using timestamp for unique identification of image using npm package "multer"
 5) Displaying events ascendingly sorted with base of Date
 6) Filtering events based on event-type(seminar/webinar/workshop and Your events)
 7) Deleting events that you have created.